6 Sept 2018

 Watches & Clocks Industry in Hong Kong

-- Table: Performance of Hong Kong’s exports of watches and clocks
+- Table: Performance of Hong Kong Exports of Watches and Clocks

-- Table: Performance of Hong Kong’s exports of watches and clocks (total exports by major markets)
+- Table: Performance of Hong Kong Exports of Watches and Clocks (Total exports by major markets)

-- Table: Performance of Hong Kong’s exports of watches and clocks (total exports by categories)
+- Table: Performance of Hong Kong Exports of Watches and Clocks (Total exports by categories)

-The mainland granted all Hong Kong products tariff-free treatment under CEPA.
+- The mainland granted all Hong Kong products tariff-free treatment under the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA).
 In terms of the CEPA Rules of Origin, watches made in Hong Kong with a Hong Kong brand are no longer required to fulfill the 30% value-added content requirement in order to enjoy the tariff-free treatment.

-In Jan-May 2017, Hong Kong’s total exports of watches and clocks exports dropped by 7%.
-The Chinese mainland and the US were the largest markets, together accounted for one-third of the total exports.
+- In Jan-Jun 2018, Hong Kong's total exports of watches and clocks exports grew by 3%.
+The Chinese mainland and the US were the largest markets, together accounted for nearly one-third of the total exports.

 Industry Features

 Hong Kong is a leading exporter of watches and clocks in the world.
-The largest export item is battery-powered wrist watches, accounting for 46% of the total exports in the first five months of 2017.
+The largest export item is battery-powered wrist watches, accounting for 42% of the total exports in the first half of 2018.
 Wrist watches exports range from analogue to digital watches, metal to plastic watches, fashion to classic watches, standard to jewellery watches, and novelty to sport watches.
 Hong Kong also exports a variety of parts and components of watches and clocks, such as assembled movements, cases, watch straps, dials and parts for watch cases and bands.
-In Jan-May 2017, major sources of imports include Switzerland (36% of total imports), the Chinese mainland (32%) and Japan (10%).
+In Jan-Jun 2018, major sources of imports include Switzerland (40% of total imports), the Chinese mainland (29%) and Japan (9%).

 Hong Kong has established strong ancillary and supporting industries for its watches and clocks manufacturing.
 Local watch assemblers are well served with a variety of high quality watch cases, dials, watch straps, hands, button cell batteries, crowns, electronic parts and other accessories.
 However, the industry relies heavily on imported watch and clock movements, and core components such as quartz, crystals and integrated circuits.